jeddyhhh/New-Silents-Mod-Master-Server/README.md

 Go to releases on the right hand side, click "All required files" then download Silent.s.XLMultiplayer.Mod.0-11-3.zip for the SXL mod and server program.

-It's recommended to ping the server using Postman https://www.postman.com/ a few times with "http://{serverIP}/api/getsxlservers" if the SXL mod can not find the server in the Server Browser
+It's recommended to ping the master server using Postman https://www.postman.com/ a few times with "http://{serverIP}/api/getsxlservers" if the SXL mod can not find the server in the Server Browser